EdDuarte/protbox/README.md

 alias=[Alias of the authentication certificate in the eID token]
 ```

-The 'example' folder contains the provider and configuration files to read and use the Portuguese Citizen Card for authentication in Protbox.
+The 'example' folder contains the required files to read and use the Portuguese Citizen Card for authentication in Protbox.